top of page

 What if there was nothing to catch-up on?
 Truly.

-What if you could access your particular deepest impulses and dance with them?
+What if you could access your unique deep impulses and dance with them?

 Does your life (do you) crave ceremony?

-Are you tired and disillusioned by the rat race?
+Are you tired and disillusioned by grind culture?

 Do you want to live in accordance with nature (no, this doesn't require living in the woods)?